JerBouma/jerbouma.github.io/_pages/media.md

 layout: videos
 ---

-Discover a collection of talks I've done in the past.
-This includes presentations at unviersities, webinars, launch events that talk about the role of Python within the financial industry and innovative new projects.
+Discover a collection of talks I've done.
+This includes presentations at universities, webinars, launch events that talk about the role of Python within the financial industry and innovative new projects.

 ## Revolutionizing The Way Investment Research Is Done